Roasted Pink Lady Apples With Butterscotch Sauce

 Roasted Pink Lady® apples with butterscotch sauce

-Pink Lady® apples are my favourite apples for eating and for making desserts.
+Roasted Pink Lady apples are one of my favourite ways to enjoy this variety, both for eating fresh and for making desserts.
 They strike the perfect balance between tart and sweet and have a lovely crunchy texture.
-Their season has just started in South Africa, which signals the beginning of winter and some delicious comfort eating ahead.
-With this recipe, they are simply roasted in butter and sugar and served with a decadent but oh-so-delicious butterscotch sauce.
-It could not be easier nor does it need to be.
-Toasted hazelnuts add another textural element but you could use any toasted nut of your choice.
-I love this dessert served with vanilla ice cream too.
+Their season has just begun in South Africa, signalling the start of winter and plenty of comforting dishes ahead.
+In this recipe, the apples are roasted in butter and sugar, then served with a rich butterscotch sauce.
+It couldn’t be simpler, and it doesn’t need to be.
+Toasted hazelnuts add crunch, though any nut will work, and I love this dessert served with vanilla ice cream.

 Baked apple desserts are right up there amongst my favourite and my apple & strawberry crumble is normally my go-to.
 I would never say no to apple pie or a good tartin either, so when Pink Lady® asked me to do a recipe for them I knew I wanted to make an easy baked apple dessert.